FreddeLaszlo/Flashcards/README.md

 	 - The server will start and the project can be viewed in a browser at `http://localhost:5173`
  6. `npm run build` to build the project for distribution.

+## Future Work

+Unit tests need to be added to the project.